About Julian Bishop

 I joined ITN as part of the relaunch team for News At Ten, fronted by their new presenter Trevor McDonald.
 Spent 10 years at ITN editing programmes and reporting on business stories before going to the BBC where I worked on their 10 O’Clock News and on business shows such as Moneybox and Working Lunch.
 I left to go freelance and ended up as a producer on the Chelsea Flower Show and with BBC Live Events.
 Now I train people how to do interviews with journalists.

-I live in Barnet, North London with a family that includes two daughters, two cats and a dog.
+I live in Barnet, North London with my wife and a family that includes two daughters, two cats and a dog.
 And yes, most of my time is still spent walking dogs and reading Moomintroll books.